-A set of rules under Solvency II regulation requires that differing criteria are applied to the valuation of Assets and Liabilities representing the PCC's Equity in the Balance Sheet causing deviation from those represented under accounting principles.
+A set of rules under Solvency II regulation requires that differing criteria are applied to the valuation of Assets and Liabilities representing the Group's Equity in the Balance Sheet causing deviation from those represented under accounting principles.

-The value of assets represented in the Solvency II balance sheet totalling €86.07 million differ from the total of the assets as represented under IFRS for the PCC of €109.17 million.
+The value of assets represented in the Solvency II balance sheet totalling €64.06 million differ from the total of the assets as represented under IFRS for the Group of €71.86 million (the Solo Undertaking - €86.07 million for Solvency II, IFRS - €109.17 million).
 The differences between the Solvency II values and those of IFRS arise due to different criteria of valuation for deferred acquisition costs, deferred taxation and reinsurance recoverables.

 The Technical Provisions have been calculated as the sum of a best estimate plus a risk margin in accordance with the Solvency II Directive and associated texts.
 The claims provision is the discounted best estimate of cash flows relating to past claim events that occurred before the valuation date, whether reported or not.
 The cash flows include: future cash flows resulting from past claims events (including salvage and subrogation) and cash flows arising from allocated and unallocated expenses in respect of past claims events.
 The methodology used to determine the best estimate and risk margin for technical provisions may be found under Section 5.3.
-This different approach results in the value of liabilities represented in the Solvency II balance sheet totalling €44.13 million having reduced from the total of the liabilities as represented under IFRS of €69.91 million.
+This different approach results in the value of liabilities represented in the Solvency II balance sheet totalling €33.53 million having reduced from the total of the liabilities as represented under IFRS of €42.72 million (the Solo Undertaking - €44.13 million for Solvency II, IFRS - €69.91 million).